 - create momentum, which will lead to future success and goal achievement

 To be mentally prepared for your retirement, you can think about how you want to replace your work routines.
-It’s best that your new routines are a combination of physically, mentally, and socially activities, so you stay stimulated on all fronts.
+It’s best that your new routines are a combination of physical, mental, and social activities, so you stay stimulated on all fronts.
 You’ll find more information, tips, and ideas on how to spend a day in retirement in my ebook.

 Once you thought about how your retirement needs to look like, you can start creating a plan and set a goal(s) to set it into motion.
 But before you can create your plan, you need to set a goal first.